 Perhaps God concealed the location of Moses’ grave in order to prevent his body or grave from becoming an object of worship.
 In the ancient and modern world, graves of religious leaders often become the sites of superstitious religious pilgrimages where the bodies of the dead leaders are venerated and prayed to.

 The Israelites, like the pagan nations that surrounded them, tended to do this with other objects (Judges 8:26-27; 2 Kings 18:4).
 God’s law strictly prohibits the worship (or veneration) of any physical object (Exodus 20:4-5).

 Another lesson for us in this narrative is the manner in which Michael contended with Satan.
 Jude 1:9 says Michael “dared not bring against him [Satan] a reviling accusation, but said, ‘The Lord rebuke you!’”

 Jude’s subject was ungodly men who rejected legitimate authority and spoke evil of dignitaries.
-Jude pointed out that even the great archangel Michael would not hurl epithets or judgments at Satan, but rather turned the matter over to God (Satan’s superior) to deal with him.
-Jude sets this as the proper example for us to follow.
+Jude pointed out that even the great archangel Michael would not engage in hurling epithets or harsh judgments at Satan, but rather would defer to God (Satan’s superior) to deal with him.
+Jude sets this example for us to follow.